 If allowed to live free of exploitation and slaughter, chickens can live ten years or more.
 They protect, feed, and nurture their young, just like other animals.

-Worth noting here is the fact that a common condition of “spent” hens is a prolapsed uterus, where the incredibly painful result of unnaturally high volume of egg production results in the uterus collapsing into their vaginas.
+Worth noting here is the fact that a common condition of “spent” hens is a prolapsed uterus, where the incredibly painful result of unnaturally high volume of egg production results in the uterus collapsing into their vagina.

 I know that being vegetarian is more difficult than being an omnivore in our society.
 And that being vegetarian is easier than being vegan.
 But if you’re looking to avoid participating in animal cruelty, exploitation and killing — not to mention dramatically reduce your contribution to global warming — a vegan diet is the only way to go.